Pavel Rupar's Voice of Pensioners

-Voice of Pensioners (Glas upokojencev) is a Slovenian political party founded on January 20, 2024.
-Its president is Pavel Rupar.
-The party was established a year after the founding of the initiative Voice of Pensioners of Slovenia and the 1 October Institute, both advocating for higher pensions for Slovenian retirees.
+Pavel Rupar's Voice of Pensioners (Glas upokojencev Pavla Ruparja) was a Slovenian political party founded on January 20, 2024.
+Its president was Pavel Rupar.
+The party was established a year after the founding of the initiative Voice of Pensioners of Slovenia and the 1 October Institute, both advocated for higher pensions for Slovenian retirees.

 History

 Early history

 The Voice of Pensioners initiative was founded by former MP of the Slovenian Democratic Party (SDS) and former mayor of the Municipality of Tržič Pavel Rupar.

 Due to what they described as increasingly difficult living conditions for Slovenian pensioners—caused by inflation and poor access to healthcare—the initiative first addressed the public in mid-January 2023 and presented its goals.
 They announced their first major rally, which was held on 1 February 2023.
 In April of the same year, Rupar confirmed that the Association 1 October was considering the formation of a pensioners' political party.
 The association also began collecting signatures for a legislative proposal aimed at increasing pensions.

 On 12 June 2023, the Voice of Pensioners and the 1 October Institute submitted a bill to the legislative process calling for an extraordinary pension increase.
 The proposal stated that pensions under €1,000 would be increased by 20%, those up to €1,500 by 10%, and those above €1,500 by 5%.
 A total of 10,278 signatures were collected in support.

 At the end of June 2023, a group of about 60 pensioners led by Rupar visited Brussels.
 During a small protest and Rupar’s speech, they highlighted the “unfair treatment of certain civil organizations by the Slovenian government” and the “discrediting of protest rallies in Slovenia.”
 They were received by Members of the European Parliament Milan Zver and Romana Tomc.

 At a press conference in late September 2023, Rupar announced that a new political party, *Voice of Pensioners*, was in the process of being established.
 In the autumn, local party committees began forming across Slovenia.